Digital Nomad Exchange

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "I came here 54 years ago and was married to a Canadian and so the house was chosen for me due to a housing shortage.
-Subsequently, my husband died and I came to the North West part of this city," explained one expat living in Calgary, Canada.
+Subsequently, my husband died and I came to the North West part of this city," explained one foreigner living in Calgary, Canada.

 What do I need to know before moving to Canada?